Netherthong Local Boards and Councils.

-The total on the register eligible to vote was 207 and 117 voted ( 7 of whom were illiterate ).
+The total on the register eligible to vote was 207 and 117 voted ( seven of whom were illiterate ).

 The first meeting of the Netherthong District Council was held in February 1895 and J.P.Floyd was elected Chairman.
 The AGM was in May and a new rate of 2/6 in the £ was approved.
 A letter was received from the West Riding Sanitary Commission for the Council to put into force the Sale of Food and Drugs Act and the Margarine Act.
 A request from Meltham to add a portion of Netherthong district to its own area was opposed.
 In July a County Council Enquiry Committee sat at Meltham to discuss Meltham DC’s application to annex portions of Netherthong , namely Wilshaw, St.Mary’s Court and Lower Greave.

 The District Council elections in April 1896 generated little interest.
-There were 9 candidates for 5 vacancies.
+There were nine candidates for five vacancies.
 Frank Greenwood 41 votes ; John Batley 35 votes ; Fred Woodhead 32 votes ; Harry Mellor 26 votes and Elihu Hobson 25 votes were elected.